 28th Feb 2019

 Back in 2010 Stuart, and an extended team of Barr Group adventurers, headed to the Thai / Myanmar (Burmese) border to help build infrastructure for The Baan Unrak Children’s Home there.
 Reeling from many years of civil war and an unprecedented refugee crisis, the Sangkhlaburi area was then, and remains, desperately in need of help from the outside world.
-Most of the people in the area are members of the Mon and Karen ethnic groups who have themselves (or been born to those who have) escaped across the border into Thailand.
+Most of the people in the area are members of the Mon and Karen ethnic groups who have escaped across the border into Thailand.
 The original Barr Group team built the boys dormitory at Baan Unrak and two years later returned to secure the perimeter border – providing the children with a safe enclave to live learn and play.

-This week, a new and rejuvenated Barr Group team returned to the same area, this time to the nearby Huaymulai Children's Home, to build much-needed infrastructure.
-The home was founded by the amazing Paw Lulu and her husband Nandoe (refugees themselves who have dedicated their lives to helping those fleeing the conflict).
-Paw Lu Lu is well known as an advocate for women’s and ethnic minority rights.
-Run by themselves and a small core team the home is supported by, amongst others, the small UK based Kvell Project.
+Last month, a new and rejuvenated Barr Group team returned to the same area, this time to the nearby Huaymulai Children's Home, to build much-needed infrastructure.
+The home was founded by the amazing Paw Lu lu and her husband Nandoe (refugees themselves who have dedicated their lives to helping those fleeing the conflict).
+Paw Lu lu is well known as an advocate for women’s and ethnic minority rights.
+The home is supported by, amongst others, the small UK based Kvell Project.
 Please do get in touch if you would like to know more or think you could help.